jeffreycwitt/pl339/docs/02-the-medium-is-the-message.md

 # McLuhan: The Medium is the Message

-Let's start with a video clip of McLuhan himself and a related clip that try to point at the central import of his claim "the medium is the message".
+Let's start with two video clips: one that includes McLuhan himself and a related clip that tries to summarize the central import of his claim "the medium is the message".

-(Note: if you want to annotate anything from these videos, use the associated discuss video anchor)

 <div class="video">

+<p>(Watch from the beginning to 4min25sec; but it is a longer documentary so feel free to watch more if you like)</p>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/ImaH51F4HBw?start=118&end=268" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/cFwVCHkL-JU?start=0&end=265s" frameborder="0" allowfullscreen></iframe>
 <!-- possible clip (https://youtu.be/ImaH51F4HBw?t=118) (1:58 to about 4:28) (includes mention refrain from value judgement)  -->
 <p class="vda">discuss video anchor</p>
 </div>

 <div class="video">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/OseOb_wBsi4?t=77" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>